U.S. Capitol building seen from a distance.

 Federal Regulations for State Authorization & Professional Licensure Notifications Effective July 1, 2020.

-USED releases 2019 FINAL Federal Regulations for State Authorization and Accreditation - Released Nov.
-1, 2019
+USED releases 2019 FINAL Federal Regulations for State Authorization and Accreditation - Effective Date: July 1, 2020.

 There is no substitute for a staff member reading each of the regulations to review the specific language of the regulation.